What Is Mobile Device Management (MDM) And What Are Its Benefits?

 MDM plans have different pricing structures.
 Some prices are based on the number of users, others are dependent on the number of devices supported, and some take both users and devices into account.

-Understanding the number of users and existing devices, as well as a projection of new devices that may be added will ensure that you get the right MDM solution for you.
+Understanding the number of users and existing devices, as well as a projection of new devices that may be added will ensure that you get the right MDM solution for your business.

-Will personal devices be part of the equation?
-Company-issued devices only?
+Will personal devices be part of the equation or strictly company-issued devices?
 Your policy matters when considering MDM solutions.

 What Are Some Recent Trends In MDM?

-Traditionally, employees have been given company-issued devices including smartphones, laptops, and tablets.
-The devices have been configured for their specific function or role.
+Traditionally, employees have been given company-issued devices including smartphones, laptops, and tablets, which are configured for employees based on their specific job function or role.

 What’s Next?